pgeiss/C-Data-Structures/README.md

 Implementations are provided for 32-bit integers, 64-bit integers, doubles, and character strings.

-Since this project is using the MIT License, be sure you understand what this means for you before you #include any part of this project in your code (additional info can be fonud by reading the file LICENSE).
+Since this project is using the MIT License, be sure you understand what this means for you before you #include any part of this project in your code (additional info can be found by reading the file LICENSE).